 Put quite simply: If a relationship does not advance your strategic plan, the relationship needs to be a low priority for your organization.
 In some cases, the relationship should be ended.

 It’s tough to say no to opportunities for interaction with other groups.
 But if you don’t do it, you will have a bloated outreach approach with members and staff running around to meetings across the country that have no connection to your strategic plan, thus no connection to the issues of importance to your membership.
 Don’t waste your precious time with groups and coalitions that are not intrinsically connected to your strategic plan.

 Once you have determined your strategic relationships, you need to prioritize these relationships.
 Again, this is a tough process and you may need to have discussions with certain groups and coalitions that might desire a different kind of relationship than one you are willing to provide.
 You can prioritize your strategic relationships into three different levels:

 - Level 1: Your association is proactive about these relations.
 You provide leadership and work collaboratively.
 These relationships should be few in number in order to maximize your association’s ability to focus on these relations.
 Requires leadership by your association, including significant resources and significant staffing.

 - Level 2: Your association would play a role as a participant and be interested in monitoring the activities around this relationship.
 This relationship would require staffing but likely minimal monetary resources.

 - Level 3: This is a relationship where your association takes a more passive role.
 This relationship would require minimal staffing and no monetary resources

-With an effective Strategic Relationship Plan, you can be more confident that you are not wasting the precious resources of your organization and that your organization’s outreach is advancing the strategic plan and staying relevant to your members.
+With an effective strategic relationship plan, you can be more confident you are not wasting the precious resources of your organization and that your organization’s outreach is advancing the strategic plan and staying relevant to your members.